gfx/android-power-assert-plugin/README.md

 Power Assert, invented in Groovy and being spread around other proramming languages, is becomming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test machers such as `assertEquals()`.

+# Usage

+This library is not yet available as a Gradle plugin.

 # Author And License

 Copyright 2014, Fuji Goro (gfx) <gfuji@cpan.org>.
 All rights reserved.